mlhynfield/mlhynfield.github.io/index.md

   Amazon Connect, modernizing VSO's 1-800 number
 - Automated build process for Connect instances using AWS Python SDK, opening new business opportunities for managed services
+- Adhered to GitHub security best practices such as SSH authentication and GPG commit signing
 - Implemented Voicemail solution for Connect using other AWS services (e.g. Lambda)
 - Designed a chatbot for Connect instance using Amazon Lex
 - Created MVP1 for automated cloud security solution using Cloud Custodian